Sweet as heaven and seemingly lighter than air – surely whipped cream can be considered quite the safe and inoffensive treat?

-Either way, the symptoms are easy to recognise, as your dog will begin to show signs of gurgling within them as their digestive system struggles with the whipped cream, or other dairy products they might have eaten.
+Either way, the symptoms are easy to recognize, as your dog will begin to show signs of gurgling within them as their digestive system struggles with the whipped cream or other dairy products they might have eaten.

 It can get a little messy, but luckily not dangerous.
 Vomiting is unlikely in all but the most sensitive of cases, but you can expect your dog to be experiencing a tummy ache and a sense of bloatedness that will make him or her pretty uncomfortable.

 Some nasty gas might well follow, or even a bout of diarrhea.

 Consider the calories and sugar content of whipped cream too.
 Dogs are much more sensitive to high levels of these things than human beings are, and the calorie count alone can quickly mount up.